simon-javier/backup-manuscript-thesis/main.typ

 @agile shows the AGILE development cycle, consisting of six phases: Requirements, Design, Development, Testing, Deployment, and Review.
 In the study, the researchers used the Agile development cycle to manage the project efficiently and adapt to changes throughout the research process.
 This approach was chosen because it supports step-by-step progress and allows the researchers to make improvements based on testing and feedback.
 During the Development phase, the models for detecting nail biomarkers (ViT and CNNs) and predicting disease risk (Bayesian Network) were built.
 In the Testing phase, model accuracy and performance were evaluated.
 For Deployment, the researchers used Flask, a lightweight web framework, to create a simple and accessible interface where users can upload fingernail images and get predictions.
 The Review phase helped the researchers assess results and plan refinements.
 Using Agile helped ensure that each part of the system was built, tested, and improved in cycles, leading to a more reliable and responsive final product.

+#figure(
+  image("./img/shandilya-theoretical.jpg", width: 75%),
+  caption: flex-caption(
+    [End-to-end framework for nail image classification using deep learning models. #cite(<shandilya_autonomous_2024>, form: "normal")], [End-to-end framework for nail image classification using deep learning models.], ),
+) <theo-shandilya>

+@theo-shandilya is a descriptive figure of the framework used to achieve the process of nail disease classification.
+From the figure, it can be noticed that data gathering is the very first step in the proposed process, which means a collection of images of nails with different conditions to prepare a dataset for testing and training purposes.
+For this study, the Nail Disease Detection dataset has been used to gather different nail disease images.
+These preprocessed images are resized to a resolution and, subsequently, undergo several data augmentation techniques like shearing, rotation by 20 degrees, shifting based on width and height, zooming, and horizontal flipping to diversify the dataset.
+The images are standardized so that they become suitably fit for the model and are then divided into three subsets: training, validation, and testing sets.

+In the study, the researchers based their work on a framework by #cite(<shandilya_autonomous_2024>), where a deep learning system using CNN and CapsNet was used to detect nail diseases from images.
+Their model first learned important patterns using a Convolutional Neural Network (CNN), and then used Capsule Networks (CapsNet) to better understand shapes and features in the images.

+The researchers improved this framework by replacing the CNN-CapsNet model with a Vision Transformer (ViT).
+Vision Transformers divide images into smaller patches and learn how these patches are related.
+This helps the model understand both the small details and the overall structure of the image.
+Unlike CNNs, which focus on nearby pixels, Vision Transformers can look across the whole image at once.

+The study also expanded the types of nail conditions that the model can detect.
+Instead of just a 6 nail classifications, the researchers included 11 different nail classifications, specifically acral lentiginous melanoma, beau’s line, blue finger, clubbing, healthy nail, koilonychia, muehrcke’s lines, onychogryphosis, pitting, and terry’s nail.

+The study also went a step further by connecting each nail condition to possible systemic diseases.
+For example, some nail problems might be linked to heart disease, anemia, or cancer.
+This connection helps the model not just recognize the nail condition, but also suggest what health issue might be related.

 ==== Conceptual Framework
 The conceptual framework provides a practical workflow for implementing the theoretical foundation, detailing the process from data collection to system deployment.
 It is divided into three phases: input, process, and output.